EventStore/EventStore/docs/plugins/Logs-endpoint-plugin.md

 # Logs Endpoint Plugin
-The Logs Endpoint plugin provides HTPP access to EventStoreDB log files, facilitating easy log management.
+The Logs Endpoint plugin provides HTTP access to EventStoreDB log files, facilitating easy log management.

 ::: tip
 The Logs Endpoint plugin is included in commercial versions of EventStoreDB.